Another Day (Paul McCartney song): Release

 "Another Day" was released on 19 February 1971 in the United Kingdom, with "Oh Woman, Oh Why" as the B-side.
 It was McCartney's debut single as a solo artist.
 The song peaked at number 2 in the UK in March 1971 and number 5 in the United States in April.
 It was number 1 in Australia, for one week, and in France.

 Although "Another Day" and "Oh Woman, Oh Why" were not originally included on the album, some CD re-releases of Ram have one or both songs as bonus tracks.
-"Another Day" has also appeared on several of McCartney's greatest hits albums, including All the Best!
-It also appeared on the Wings compilations Wings Greatest and Wingspan: Hits and History even though the song predates the band's formation.
+"Another Day" has also appeared on several of McCartney's greatest hits albums, including All the Best! and Pure McCartney.
+It also appeared on the Wings compilations Wings Greatest and Wingspan: Hits and History, even though the song predates the band's formation.
 The single was re-released as part of Record Store Day 2012.
 It was included on the Special and Deluxe editions of the 2012 remaster of Ram.
 The song was included on an EP (along with "Oh Woman, Oh Why", "Junk" and "Valentine's Day") released only in Mexico.

 McCartney has played the song live several times, first on his 1993 tour and later on his 2013 Out There tour.

 Critical reception

-On release, many rock critics derided "Another Day" as irrelevant and as a song that conveyed McCartney's bourgeois sensibilities and focus on conservative values.
+On release, many rock critics derided "Another Day" as irrelevant and as a song that conveyed McCartney as having bourgeois sensibilities and a focus on conservative values.
 One reviewer likened it to an advertising jingle for underarm deodorant.
 Beatles biographer Nicholas Schaffner described the song's reception: "Many of the rock critics, out for McCartney's blood, dismissed 'Another Day' as 'Paulie picking his nose.'
 More charitable observers trilled along with the chorus: 'It's just another song.'"

 As with Ram, the single especially disappointed writers who were expecting McCartney to rebound from his 1970 solo debut, McCartney, and produce an artistic statement on the scale of George Harrison's All Things Must Pass and John Lennon's Plastic Ono Band.
 Music journalist Andrew Grant Jackson comments that, given McCartney had been the Beatle who announced the band's break-up, the song's despondent tone contrasted starkly with singles such as "Instant Karma!" and "My Sweet Lord", in which Lennon and Harrison, respectively, confidently embraced their freedom from the Beatles.
 He views "Another Day" as "a continuation of McCartney's 1970 depression tunes".

-Cash Box described the song as being an intriguing song with "vignette verses and a haunting chorus."
+Cash Box described the song as being an intriguing song with "vignette verses and a haunting chorus".
+Record World called it "very pop, the kind of melody [McCartney's] famous for".